 Nada Djordjevich is a consultant and writer with more than 15 years experience working to strengthen schools, communities, arts, and environmental organizations.
 As the Executive Director of Gibson & Associates, she raised more than $35 million in state, federal, and private grants for nonprofits, school districts, and institutes of higher education.
-A history major at UC Berkeley, Nada Djordjevich’s undergraduate thesis focused on the intersection of culture and politics in modernada life.
+A history major at UC Berkeley, Nada Djordjevich’s undergraduate thesis focused on the intersection of culture and politics in modern life.
 At Harvard University, she received both a teaching credential and a master’s of education with an emphasis on administration, planning and social policy.

-Nada Djordjevich work experience includes serving as the Director of Auxiliary Operations for Teach for America and as an academic dean for Johns Hopkins University’s Center for Talented Youth program.
+Nada Djordjevich has had rich and diverse work experience including serving as the Director of Auxiliary Operations for Teach for America and as an academic dean for Johns Hopkins University’s Center for Talented Youth program.
 Nada Djordjevich taught history at the Packer Collegiate Institute in New York City, and writing as an adjunct faculty member at City College of San Francisco.
 Her experience in educational web design led her to a position as the website manager for Clif Bar & Company.
 There she developed employee profiles, created online newsletters, and worked with web designers and advertisers.
 Recruited to work in school reform, she led a team of consultants that advised 40 schools and 6 schools districts throughout California.
 Based on the successful outcomes in improved student achievement for these districts and school sites, she was selected by the California Department of Education as 1 of only 26 individuals qualified to lead District Assistance Intervention Teams (DAIT).
 From 2013 to 2017, she also led the evaluation of a 29 million dollar Race to the Top District grant in California.

 A member of Bay Area Women in Film and Media, Nada Djordjevich has been active in the arts community for more than a decade.
 She co-founded a successful online literary magazine and has received honors and awards for short fiction and screenplays.
 She was selected to perform at the 2017 Litquake Literary Festival in San Francisco, and was a finalist for the Boulevard magazine’s 2016 emerging writer’s contest.